Get to know us on:

 In 1970, the Clean Air Act was enacted to combat a variety of air emission pollution problems and to tackle emerging and future pollution threats.

 By reducing the amount of harmful chemicals released into our atmosphere, we preserve the environment for the future.
 But in order to do this, acid gas emissions and the release of other harmful chemicals into the atmosphere must be reduced.
-As a business specializing in custom engineered material handling equipment, HaF Equipment provides air emission control solutions and equipment that benefit our clientele and the environment.
+As a business specializing in custom-engineered material handling equipment, HaF Equipment provides air pollution control solutions, technologies, and equipment that benefit our clientele and the environment.

 The Role of Technology to Combat Air Pollution

 When most people think about air pollution, they envision smog-filled cities or factories belching out black smoke.
 While these are certainly significant sources of pollution, there are actually many sources of air pollution, both natural and man-made.
 Air pollution was primarily seen as an unavoidable by-product of human activity in the past.
-However, as our understanding of the effects of air pollution has grown, so too has our ability to control it.
-HaF Equipment is dedicated to utilizing sound technology to continue in the fight against air pollution with specially designed equipment and design solutions like those identified below.
+However, as our understanding of the effects has grown, so has our ability to combat air pollution.
+HaF Equipment is dedicated to utilizing sound technology to continue the fight against air pollution with specially designed equipment and design solutions like those identified below.

 Air Pollution Control Equipment